Judge: Lino Lakes man can't vote for five years after attacking couple holding sign critical of Donald Trump

 Mark A. Ulsaker, 51, of Lino Lakes, pleaded guilty in Ramsey County District Court to two felony counts of threats of violence in connection with the attack on Nov.
-8, when he allegedly swung a golf club at the elderly man and woman and punched the man in the head.
+8, when he swung a golf club at the older man and woman and punched the man in the head.

 Judge Edward Sheu sentenced Ulsaker to 100 hours of community service and gave him credit for the four days he was jailed after the incident.
 The judge dismissed charges of assault with a dangerous weapon and assault on a police officer while resisting arrest.